drbobbeaty/advent-of-code/README.md

 Looking pretty good - up to Day 20, and I'll keep working on these as I have time.

+Finished all 25 days!
+This was a really impressive run for me - didn't have to skip a day - just one to the next, and then on we go.
+Not bad. :)

 ## 2018

 I got more done this year than I expected.
 I didn't get three pathing problems